-Sickly poetess Elizabeth Barrett (Norma Shearer, A Free Soul) meets and falls in love with fellow poet Robert Browning (Fredric March, Dr. Jekyll and Mr. Hyde), which causes the ire of her stern and controlling father, the monstrous Edward Barrett (Charles Laughton, The Private Life of Henry VIII).
+Sickly Elizabeth Barrett (Norma Shearer, A Free Soul) meets and falls in love with fellow poet Robert Browning (Fredric March, Dr. Jekyll and Mr. Hyde), which causes the ire of her stern and controlling father, the monstrous Edward Barrett (Charles Laughton, The Private Life of Henry VIII).

 Reaction & Thoughts:

 This is a fictionalized reenactment of the courtship between two literary giants, Elizabeth “Ba” Barrett and Robert Browning, who fell madly in love with each other after meeting in 1845.
-The Barretts of Wimpole Street mixes historical fact, fiction and speculation — it’s a fine movie that somehow left me cold.
+The Barretts of Wimpole Street mixes historical facts, fiction and speculation — it’s a fine movie that somehow left me a bit cold.

-The Barretts of Wimpole Street is a straight adaptation of the well-regarded 1930 stage play by Rudolf Besier of the same.
+The Barretts of Wimpole Street is a straight adaptation of the well-regarded 1930 stage play by Rudolf Besier of the same name.
 Produced by MGM’s “Boy Wonder” (and star Norma Shearer’s husband), Irving Thalberg (Grand Hotel and Mutiny on the Bounty), this is an effective but colossally unimaginative movie.

 The film takes place mainly in one room and there are long stretches where there is nothing but people talking to each other.
 Director Sidney Franklin (The Good Earth) is essentially preserving a theatre piece for posterity — there is no attempt to open up the play.
 The dialogue is very good, but this film clearly exemplifies the type of “canned theater” I tend to find uninteresting.